dalequark/daleonai/_posts/2020-10-06-can-ai-make-me-trendier.md

 ![Screenshot of the AI Stylist](/images/mismatch_ui.png "AI Stylist UI")

-In the left pane, you'll see my "closet" view.
-In the middle, you'll see my outfit recommendation fashion picture at the top and items of the clothing items (I already own) that match.
-On the right, I indicate w
+In the left pane, you'll see the "closet" view; in the middle, the "recommendation" view; on the right, the config view;